LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/parameters/_index.md

 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-In order to use a parameter within a calculated field you must reference it using:
+In order to use a parameter within a calculated field you must reference it with:

 1. parenthesis: `()`
 1. curly brackets: `{}`